Student Handbook 2025-2026

 STUDENT RULES AND REGULATIONS

-Not attending or being late for school or class without authorization is forbidden and affects your ability to engage and achieve.
+- Not attending or being late for school or class without authorization is forbidden and affects your ability to engage and achieve.
 Students must be out of the hallway by the last bell and cannot loiter in the hallways or staircases at any time.
-Students found repeatedly late to class or in the hallway after the late bell will have their homes contacted and a parent conference held. - Leaving the Building
+Students found repeatedly late to class or in the hallway after the late bell will have their homes contacted and a parent conference held.

-Leaving the building early is permitted only with permission from a parent or guardian and authorization from school staff.
-Students may not leave the building during their lunch period, even if it is the last period of their day, unless they have a signed permission form from their parent/guardian.
+- Leaving the building early is permitted only by permission from a parent or guardian and with authorization from school staff.
+Students may not leave the building during their lunch period even if it is the last period of their day unless they have a signed permission form from their parent/guardian.
 In limited situations, an early excuse pass may be issued by the attendance office.
-Students must leave only through supervised exit doors.
-Students leaving the school prior to the start of the 9th period must use the CAASS machine(s) located in the main lobby for approved exit.
-All doors are alarmed, and setting off a door alarm will result in a parent conference.
-Loitering in a disruptive manner on or near the school campus is also prohibited. - Medical Issues
+Students must leave only through supervised exit doors ONLY.
+Students leaving the school prior to the start of 9th period must use the CAASS machine(s) located in the main lobby for approved exit.
+All doors are alarmed and setting off a door alarm will result in a parent conference.
+Loitering in a disruptive manner on or near the school campus is also prohibited.

-Medical issues requiring an excuse from physical education class must be reported to the Assistant Principal of Physical Education in room 246 and to the health aide in room 256.
-Canes are not permitted in school unless accompanied by a doctor’s note.
-Students requiring the use of the school elevator must provide medical documentation to the nurse in room 256, where an elevator pass may be obtained. - Accidents and Emergency Contact
+- Medical issues requiring an excuse from physical education class must be reported to the Assistant Principal Physical Education in room 246 and to the health aide in room 256.
+Canes are not permitted in school unless accompanied with a doctor’s note.
+Students requiring the use of the school elevator must provide medical documentation to the nurse in room 256, where an elevator pass may be obtained.

-Accidents involving personal injury must be immediately reported to the nurse in room 256, and an accident report filed.
+- Accidents involving personal injury must be immediately reported to the nurse in room 256 and an accident report filed.
 Emergency home contact cards with emergency telephone numbers must be on file for all students.
 Utility bills or an equivalent must be shown to verify addresses.
-Change of address and/or home telephone number must be reported to the attendance office, room 149. - Visitors
+Change of address and/or home telephone number must be reported to the attendance office, room 149.

-Friends, siblings, or other relatives may not visit the school unless special authorization is given.
-Trespassers will be arrested, and students responsible for assisting trespassers into the building may be suspended. - Personal Property
+- Friends, siblings, or other relatives may not visit the school, unless special authorization is given.
+Trespassers will be arrested and students responsible for assisting trespassers into the building may be suspended.

-Students will not be permitted into the building from the athletic field with a bookbag, whether used for books or personal effects.
-These bags should be secured in the locker room or locked in a room pre-determined by the teacher.
-Students cannot use classroom lockers at any time. - Dress Code
+- Students will not be permitted into the building from the athletic field, or other outside class location, whether used for books or personal effects.
+These bags should be secured in the locker room or locked in a classroom or other predetermined location prior to going outside for class.
+Students cannot use classroom lockers at any time..

-Proper attire for students is required at all times.
-Revealing, lewd, and/or clothing that does not provide coverage of the torso, undergarments, or private parts, including see-through clothing, are not permitted.
-Additionally, sleeveless undershirts, pajamas, and clothing that is potentially dangerous are also prohibited. - Headgear
+- Proper attire for students is required at all times.
+Revealing, lewd, and/or clothing that does not provide coverage of torso, undergarments, or private parts, including see-through clothing are not permitted.
+Additionally, sleeveless undershirts, pajamas, and clothing that is potentially dangerous are also prohibited.

-Hats are not permitted to be worn in the building and will be confiscated for repeated offenses.
-Hoods are also not to be on students’ heads while in the building.
-Ski masks, sunglasses, and exotic contact lenses are also prohibited while in the school building.
-Sweatbands, do-rags, and other headgear are likewise not permitted to be worn while in school. - Electronic Devices
+- Hats are not permitted to be worn in the building and will be confiscated for repeated offenses.
+Hoods are also not to be on students’ heads while in the building, andski masks, sunglasses, and exotic contact lenses are also prohibited while in the school building.
+Sweatbands, do-rags and other headgear is likewise not permitted to be worn while in school.

 - Headphones may be used during the following non-instructional times of the school day: at the student’s scheduled lunch time while in the cafeteria and/or library and during the allotted 4 minutes of passing between each period.